 Finnpartnership, a business partnership programme managed by Finnfund and financed by the Ministry for Foreign Affairs of Finland, provides advisory services for the business activities of Finnish companies in developing countries as well as financial support in the planning and development phases of a project and for training.

-At the end of 2014, the State of Finland owned 93.0 per cent of Finnfund’s share capital, with Finnvera plc owning 6.9 per cent and the Confederation of Finnish Industries (EK) owning 0.1 per cent.
+At the end of 2015, the State of Finland owned 93.4 per cent of Finnfund’s share capital, Finnvera plc 6.5 per cent and the Confederation of Finnish Industries (EK) 0.1 per cent.
 Finnfund is a company entrusted with a special assignment by the State and belongs to the administrative sector of the Ministry for Foreign Affairs.
-The detailed content of the company’s special development policy function is assigned annually by the Ministry for Foreign Affairs on the basis of the development policy programme currently in force.
+The detailed content of the company’s special development policy mission is assigned annually by the Ministry for Foreign Affairs on the basis of the development policy programme currently in force.

 The Managing Director is in charge of corporate social responsibility management and the implementation of related key principles with the assistance of the company’s management.